 Doctoral student, Lehigh University

 Vella mentors racial and ethnic minority youth to understand the importance of behavioral health within their local and global communities.
 She and her husband Michael won the 2014 Committee on Teaching About the United Nations Best Practices Award for educating youth on behavioral health and infectious disease, mentoring youth to work directly with populations enduring the most extreme health disparities to dispel stigma, strive for greater social justice and move towards achieving health equity.
-Vella co-advises the United Nations Academic Impact (UNAI) ASPIRE of East Stroudsburg South High School (East Stroudsburg, Penn.), a global citizenship group made up of racial/ethnic minority high school students and first generation Americans.
+Vella co-advises the United Nations Academic Impact (UNAI) ASPIRE of East Stroudsburg South High School (East Stroudsburg, Pennsylvania), a global citizenship group made up of racial/ethnic minority high school students and first-generation Americans.
 Highlights of UNAI ASPIRE include a nominated attendance to UN MALALA Day and hosting a youth lead round table at the students' high school with U.S. Congressman Matt Cartwright.
 In 2013, Vella moderated the youth forum at the third anniversary conference of UNAI at the United Nations Headquarters Economic and Social Council Chamber.

 Sherry Wang, PhD